tiby312/egaku2d/README.md

 ## Overview

-A library that lets you draw various simple 2d geometry primitives fast using a single shader program and a single vertex buffer object with a safe api (provided no other libray is calling opengl functions).
+A library that lets you draw various simple 2d geometry primitives and sprites fast using Vertex buffer objects with a safe api.
+Uses the builder pattern for a convinient api.
+The main design goal is to be able to draw thousands of shapes efficiently.
+Uses glutin and opengl es 3.0.

 ## Screenshot